-CUISINE

-Lunches will either be at local cafes and pubs or picnic-style.
+CUISINE Lunches will either be at local cafes and pubs or picnic-style during one of our hikes.
 Dinners will be at a local restaurant or at the hotel.
 We will have a chance to experience a range of local cuisines, and one of our hotels includes a restaurant with locally-sourced products.
 Please note that in Europe, the dinner hour is considerably later than what it is in the US.
 We do our best to secure early reservations for our groups, but most often the evening meal will be at 7:30 pm.